 This is called an “overdenture.”
 The advantage of this option is that it is much more stable than the first option and allows very little denture movement.
 Your denture is still removable for easy cleaning and maintenance.

-A third option involves placing five or more implants in your jaw and attaching a permanent denture.
+A third option involves placing six or more implants in your jaw and attaching a non-removable or fixed hybrid prosthesis.
 Your denture is held in place by screws or clasps that secure it to the support posts or bar.
 It doesn’t touch the gum tissue, which allows you to clean under the denture without removing it.

 This denture will replace all your missing lower teeth and will not be removed except at maintenance visits.
-Although cleaning under your denture without removing it is more time consuming and requires more dexterity, many patients who want a permanent denture prefer this option.
+Although cleaning under your denture without removing it is more time consuming and requires more dexterity, many patients who do not want to wear something removable prefer this option.

 The final option is to have all your teeth individually replaced so that they will appear to be growing out of your gum tissue and will most closely resemble the appearance of your natural teeth.
 This option usually requires eight or more implants.
 Separate abutments or support posts for each one of these implants will be made and crowns for each missing tooth will be placed.